MyExperiment

 myExperiment is a social web site for researchers sharing research objects such as scientific workflows.

 The myExperiment website was launched in November 2007 and contains a significant collection of scientific workflows for a variety of workflow systems, most notably Taverna, but also other tools such as Bioclipse. myExperiment has a REST API and is based on an open source Ruby on Rails codebase.
 It supports Linked data and had a SPARQL Endpoint, with an interactive tutorial.

 Origin

-The myExperiment project was initially directed by David De Roure at University of Southampton (later University of Oxford) and was one of the activities of the myGrid consortium led by Carole Goble of The University of Manchester, UK and of the e-Research South UK regional consortium led by the Oxford e-Research Centre.
+The myExperiment project was initially directed by David De Roure at University of Southampton (later University of Oxford) and was one of the activities of the myGrid consortium led by Carole Goble of The University of Manchester, UK and of the UK regional consortium led by the Oxford e-Research Centre.
 It was originally funded by Jisc under the Virtual Research Environment programme and by the Microsoft Technical Computing Initiative.

 Capturing digital experiments

 While the initial idea of myExperiment may have been to capture computational experiments as executions of registered workflows (submitted to a configured workflow runner API), in reality most users of myExperiment shared only workflow definitions, possibly with example files.